I4-Projektseminar-HHU-2016/seminar-project-Tranquilfeli/README.md

 ## Features ##

-- [x] simple music player interface with AVPlayer and mp3 of Chopin's Funeral March
 - [x] access to system media player via MediaPlayer framework
+- [x] option to sort system media into four playlists
+- [x] option to play these playlists
+-
 ## Getting Started

 ### Prerequisities

-an iPhone
+an iPhone 5s or SE with iOS 10 and XCode 8.

 ### Installing

-## Versioning
+Download the project and run the App in Xcode.
+Verify the developer and grant access to your media library.
+That's it!

 ## Authors

 Frauke Kling

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments